CDA Relocation GuidesCoeur d'Alene REALTOR: David Puccetti March 25, 2026

 Property Taxes Higher (varies) Generally lower

 👉 Overall: Most people experience a net financial improvement after relocating.
+View further information about the cost of living in CDA.

 🏫 Schools & Family Life